 Senior members from Year 6 hold the following posts; Chair, Vice-Chair and Secretary.
 The children have the opportunity to meet with the members of the school staff and Governors.
 The children's voices are taken seriously and help shape decisions made at Whitehall Primary School.

-Our new school council have been elected by their classmates and very excited to be representing their peers (you can spot them with their special purple pins):
+Our new school council have been elected by their classmates and very excited to be representing their peers (you can spot them with their special red pins):

 Here are some things that school council have already been working on this year: